‘The View’ Host Whoopi Goldberg Reveals Why She Has Been Absent

 — AmoMama USA (@amomama_usa) February 20, 2019

-From the start of Goldberg’s absence, on February 6, Behar had stated on the show that Goldberg was out ill with pneumonia.
+From the start of Goldberg’s absence on February 6, Behar had stated on the show that Goldberg was out ill with pneumonia.
 Since Goldberg’s sickness, Behar has stepped into Goldberg’s shoes as the show’s lead moderator, even sitting at the table where Goldberg normally sits.

 A case of pneumonia for adults over 65 can raise serious health concerns, according to Good Housekeeping, and Goldberg is 63.
-So, her co-workers on The View are taking the illness seriously, and are encouraging her to rest so she can get well.
-Since pneumonia can be so serious for adults her age, The View insists they are simply giving their star plenty of time to recover.
+So, her co-workers on The View are taking the illness seriously and are encouraging her to rest so she can get well.
+Since pneumonia can be so serious for adults her age, The View insists they are simply giving the star plenty of time to recover.

 Some have wondered if Behar’s movement to moderating the show and Goldberg’s absence indicate that Goldberg is leaving the show.
 Goldberg has publicly discussed leaving the show before.
 However so far, at least since the start of her recent absence, she has stated nothing recently about departing.